 Type 4C – Just like the 3C, the 4C type was later identified within the natural hair circle.
 It is often considered the most challenging type to manage as it is very thick and tends to lose moisture quickly.
 It has no defined curl pattern.

-In the end, one hair type is not superior over the others.
+In the end, one hair type is not superior to the others.
 You can make good out of any kind you have by following the best routines.